gsuuon/tabenol/notes/Design.md

         - query commands composable by all or any
             - more in query format below

-    - IndexedDB
-        - generates indices so some searches can be accelerated
+        - generates indices so some searches can be accelerated, e.g.
-            - e.g. get all entries with url starting with x
+            - get all entries with url starting with x
             - get all entries with timestamp from x
-        - no text search or partial string search
-            - implement by searching through entire body text manually

 - Allows connections from other extensions in service worker
     - sends messages on certain actions: